kobudnik/snip-snip/README.md

 ## Getting Started

 <br />
 Currently, you may use Snip-Snip by copying the supplied docker-compose.yml file in this repo.
-The app relies on Redis for sessions and a Postgres database that has already been setup for you by extending the base postgres Docker image.
+The app relies on Redis for sessions and a PostgreSQL database that has already been setup for you by extending the base Docker image.

-By default, the app assumes your postgres connection string to be postgres://postgres:postgres@snip_db:5432/snip_db
+**By default, the app assumes your connection string to be: postgres://postgres:postgres@snip_db:5432/snip_db**

-If you would like to use an alternative username, password, or container name with your postgres service, please pass an environment variable named **PG_URI** to the snip_app service providing a new connection string in the format
+If you would like to use an alternative username, password, or container name with your PostgreSQL service, please pass an environment variable named **PG_URI** to the snip_app service providing a new connection string in the format
 **postgres://<username>:<password>@<container_name>:5432/snip_db**

 <!-- CONTRIBUTING -->